glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

 {% endhighlight %}

 ##### TIPS
- * switch - case is for learning purposes, a policies factory is more effective and make Repository follow the open / closed principle
+ * switch - case is for learning purposes, a policies factory is more effective and makes repository follow the open / closed principle.
- * The policy can be injected and changed at compilation time instead of runtime
+ * The policy can be injected and changed at compilation time instead of runtime.
- * The logic of the policies can be reused on other projects
+ * The logic of the policies can be reused on other projects.

 #### Inside the NewsDataBaseFirstPolicy

-The policy is where all of this make sense, it have several data sources injtected and make use of them to get the data in the way you want to do.
+The policy is where all of this make sense.
+It have several data sources injected and makes use of them to get the data in the way you want to do.

 {% highlight java %}
 @Override